Faculty of Asian and Middle Eastern Studies

-The Faculty of Asian and Middle Eastern Studies (formerly the Faculty of Oriental Studies), is a subdivision of the University of Oxford.
+The Faculty of Asian and Middle Eastern Studies, formerly the Faculty of Oriental Studies, is an academic department of the Humanities Division at the University of Oxford in Oxford, England, United Kingdom.

 The faculty is engaged in a broad range of research and teaching on modern and historical Asian and Middle Eastern studies, focusing on politics, language, and culture.
 The faculty's main building is located on Pusey Lane near the Ashmolean Museum and Sackler Library, with some research centres of the faculty having their own buildings elsewhere in Oxford (such as the Middle East Centre based at St. Antony's College, Oxford).
 The faculty is part of the Humanities Division at the University of Oxford.
 The Nizami Ganjavi Library is the faculty's own library for students and professors, which is both a lending library and a reading room of the Bodleian Library.

-The faculty was known as the Faculty of Oriental Studies until 1 August 2022, when the name was changed to Faculty of Asian and Middle Eastern Studies.
-The name was changed due to its perceived colonial implications.
+2022 name change

+The former name of the faculty and institute had been the subject of longstanding criticism for the continued usage of the term "Oriental", levied from a increasing support of postcolonialism in the humanities.
+The academic awareness of the term evolved substantially from the 1960s onward and entered broader public awareness with the publication of Orientalism in 1978 by Palestinian author and academic Edward Said, along with his coining the titular topic.
+Beginning in 2020, the Faculty Board began a review of the name, open to comments from students, faculty, and other affiliated parties.
+Many public and private institutions had made similar changes from the turn of the millennium onwards.
+For example, in 2007 Cambridge University changed the name of its Faculty of Oriental Studies to the Faculty of Asian and Middle Eastern Studies.
+The movement for changing the name was ultimately successful after two years of commentary, and on 1 August 2022 it was officially changed to the Faculty of Asian and Middle Eastern Studies.